Israel strike to shut airports, economy on Monday

 Israeli Prime Minister Benjamin Netanyahu called on the Histadrut to cancel the planned strike, which would wreak havoc on travellers and commuters.

-"I believe it is possible to find a responsible and just solution for the issue of temporary laborers (supplied by employment agencies)," Netanyahu said on Army Radio.
+"I believe it is possible to find a responsible and just solution for the issue of temporary labourers (supplied by employment agencies)," Netanyahu said on Army Radio.

 "We must bring a solution that will not harm the Israeli economy at a time when there is a global shake-up in all the world's economies," he said.
 "There is no need to disrupt the lives of Israelis.
 We must not risk what we have achieved with much work."